streetwriters/notesnook/docs/help/contents/encryption.md

 On all three platforms we use the same exact library for all cryptographic functions.
 This ensures data integrity across platforms.

-!!!info Fun story
+> info Fun story
+>
-When we first added encryption, we used AES-GCM-256 across platforms but the cross-platform compatbility was abyssmal.
+> When we first added encryption, we used AES-GCM-256 across platforms but the cross-platform compatbility was abyssmal.
 That is when I found out about the great libsodium.
 Written in C, wrappers available for all platforms...what more could I want?
-!!!

 ## Process